 How can you help yourself manage your anger?

-There are a lot of things you can do to help yourself manage and express anger and other strong emotions.
+There are a lot of things you can do to help yourself manage and healthily express anger and other powerful emotions.

-Here are some things other people have found helpful.
+Here are some things others have found helpful.

-Try to recognise when you start to feel angry so you can act to reduce your anger before it becomes a problem.
+Try to recognise when you begin to feel angry so you can act to reduce your anger before it becomes a problem.